rwxrob/notes/Snowflake? Fuck you..md

 I'm the type of guy who likes to write about touchy feely stuff and doesn't mind sharing it.
 To a lot of tough guys that makes me a "snowflake" or a "pussy."
-If any of them are reading this they can print it out on card stock and shove it right up their ass.
+If any of them are reading this they can print it out on card stock and shove it right up their asses.